Frost0522/Graphene/README.md

 The workspace contains multiple folders by default, where:

+- `bin\src`    : location of compiled code
 - `documents`  : folder that has language specifications and implementation details.
-- `programs`   : these are various examples of actual, runnable, Graphene code.
+- `programs`   : .gr files containing various examples of Graphene code.
-- `source`     : the folder to maintain sources and various scripts used to run source code.
+- `source`     : contains build scripts for Windows and Linux.
 - `source\src` : where source code is located.
-- `tests`      : various Graphene test code used to debug source code.
+- `tests`      : various Graphene test code used in debugging.

-Compiled output files will be generated in `bin`.

-## General

-As I work my way through building the compiler I will be uploading snapshots of it's completion at various stages.
-First will be the scanner, then the parser, semantic checker, and finally the code generation.
-This project was part of my final undergraduate research that was completed in a group setting.
-I would now like to revisit and work on parts of the compiler that, orginally, I never got to fully understand.

-> If you would like to run the compiler at it's various stages, in a console, run graphenes or graphenef in source, followed by a Graphene program of your choosing.
-The script graphenes will produce the output for tokens of the Graphene language, while graphenef will output true depending on if the program is valid or not.

-In order to verify and test that my code is running properly I currently have a couple temporary scripts.
-- `current_build` : Running 'current_build' followed by a Graphene program will compile and run the current version of Graphene on that program.
-- `cb_programs` : Running 'cb_programs' will compile and run the current version of Graphene on all programs in the programs directory.
-- `cb_tests` : Running 'cb_tests' will compile and run the current version of Graphene on all programs in the tests directory.
+## How to build Graphene

+In a terminal, navigate to the source directory and run the build command.
+Once compiled there will be serveral usable commands.

+- `build -c /path_to_program/program_name'  : runs the most recently compiled source code
+- `build -gs /path_to_program/program_name' : 'graphenes' runs code for the scanner and outputs all tokens
+- `build -gf /path_to_program/program_name' : 'graphenef' executes the parser, before node implementation, and either throws an error or outputs true if the program is valid
+- `build -gp /path_to_program/program_name' : 'graphenep' is the parser, after node implementation, that uses an object to print out the node stack

 ## To-Do